コンテンツにスキップ

 * Click here for the official website!

-The current building was rebuilt by Heihachi Ejima, the 15th generation owner, after it was destroyed in the Great Kanto Earthquake.
-The "dashigeta-zukuri" style, in which the eaves protrude, is said to be a tradition of Odawara's merchant houses.
+The current building was rebuilt by the 15th generation Ejima Heihachi after the store was destroyed in the Great Kanto Earthquake.
+The overhanging eaves of the building are a tradition of Odawara merchants.

-The interior of the store has been renovated for earthquake resistance, but the museum area is worth seeing.
-Exhibits include deerskin happi coats made to commemorate the reconstruction from the earthquake and the completion of the building, as well as tea pots used by the famous tea master Dono Masuda.
+The interior of the shop has been remodeled to make it earthquake-resistant, but the museum area is well worth a visit.
+On display are a deerskin happi coat made to commemorate the building's completion and recovery from the earthquake, as well as a tea kettle used by the famous tea master Masuda Donno.

 [Address] 2-13-7 Sakaemachi, Odawara City